palvarez89/palvarez89.github.io/cv.md

 Initial effort to migrate Baserock Trove (<https://git.baserock.org>) from a monolithic server to a microservices architecture.

-- Migrated Baserock's monolithic mirroring service to Python 3
+- Migrated Baserock's monolithic mirroring service to python3
 - Created containers for each of the services in Docker, and a PoC using docker-compose.
 - Adapted the solution to run on Kubernetes running locally (minikube)